 You are thinking about buying some land in Montana and you want to know whether it is going to be a good investment.
 In today’s world, anyone that says you will definitely make money in buying land, a farm or a ranch in MT is full of something you don’t want to smell or touch!
 Montana land values are a compelling investment and Montana land for sale has a history of rapid appreciations if bought at the right time.
-Average annual appreciation ranges from 2-8% depending on type of land, locale, cattle and mineral prices, etc…but can be lower or much higher depending on many factors.
-This post outlines some of the factors that are going to influence values of Montana land and ranches for sale and their prices.
+Average annual appreciation ranges from 2-8% depending on the type of land, locale, cattle, and mineral prices, etc…but can be lower or much higher depending on many factors.
+That is why we created this post: to outline some of the factors that are going to influence values of Montana land and ranches for sale and their prices.

 Real Estate appreciation is a great deal about timing.
 Buy low and sell high.
 The longer the hold period, the greater possibility to smooth that out.
 It is like dollar cost averaging if you are intending to hold for 10 years or more.
 You don’t want to overpay and you want to sell at the top of a cycle.
 This isn’t a new theme for investing but most mortals have a hard time following buy when there is blood in the streets and sell when everyone and their dog is trying to get in.
 Here are factors that you should consider if you are looking at Montana land or MT ranches.
 Many will be factors that can crossover but I put them in the one category that best fit.
 You will also find that geography and recreational vs agricultural value will have strong influences.
 Western Montana land is historically going to be valued with some level of recreational and development potential, so prices are going to be higher per acre than Eastern Montana land that has more of an agricultural influence in valuation.
 Eastern Montana land and ranches are starting to see some recreational influence in valuation and that may represent an opportunity for higher appreciation for savvy buyers of Eastern Montana land with recreational pursuits.